1951–52 Fort Wayne Pistons season

-The 1951–52 NBA season was the Pistons' fourth season in the NBA and 11th season as a franchise.
+The 1951–52 Fort Wayne Pistons season was the Pistons' fourth season in the NBA and 11th season as a franchise.

 The Pistons struggled on the year, finishing with a 29-37 (.439) record, 4th place in the West Division.
-The team advanced to the playoffs, losing 2-0 in the opening round to the Rochester Royals.
+The team advanced to the playoffs, losing 2–0 in the opening round to the Rochester Royals.
 The team was led by guard Frank Brian (15.9 ppg, 3.5 apg, NBA All-Star) and a double-double from center/forward Larry Foust (15.9 ppg, 13.3 rpg), NBA All-Star).

 During the NBA season, the Washington Capitols folded and their players were dispersed through a draft.
 The Pistons chose Bill Sharman, a future Hall of Fame inductee, but he refused to report to Fort Wayne and the Pistons traded him to the Boston Celtics.